-Ooey gooey cheesy turkey, black bean, and sweet potato rice enchilada skillet.
-This easy-to-prepare meal is packed with veggies and lean protein!
+Ooey gooey cheesy turkey enchilada skillet with black bean and sweet potato rice.
+This easy-to-prepare meal is packed with veggies and lean protein and is grain-free!

 Did you know June is National Turkey Lovers’ Month®?
 It’s true, we adorers of turkey have a full month to celebrate.
 Plus, National Turkey Lovers’ Day is June 18th, so we can prepare this ultra goo fest to be the main event.

-While most of us think of ground turkey, there are so many different cuts that can be incorporated into your weekly menu.
-For instance, I cook with turkey drumsticks, breasts, and tenderloin regularly, and you can also find quality turkey sausage, chorizo, and more at your local natural food store.
-I love going bold when it comes to turkey – I use ground turkey regularly in my Mexican meals and turkey breast or thigh meat in Thai and Indian food.
+I love going bold in flavor when it comes to turkey.
+I use ground turkey regularly in my Mexican meals and turkey breast or thigh meat in Thai and Indian food.

 This turkey and sweet potato rice enchilada skillet is so simple to prepare, is super filling, and while it’s comforting, it’s still on the healthful end of the spectrum.